Kadeko/VRCBreeze/README.md

 1) This prefab generates 4 animations for the wind direction:\
    Forward `(+Z)`, Backward `(-Z)`, Left `(+X)` & Right `(-X)`
+   - Directions can be inverted on individual bones.
    - Animations are bending the root bones (with the help of Physbones) to create wind effect.

 3) These 4 generated animations are automatically assigned into a blend tree in `FX_Breeze.controller`.